Michael Caswell Photography

 Safeguarding Your Wedding Pictures

-A while back a bride whose wedding I had photographed about seven years prior emailed me with news that her parent's house had burned down.
+A while back a bride whose wedding I had photographed about seven years prior emailed me with the terrible news that her parent's house had burned down.
 Fortunately, no one was hurt in the blaze, but her wedding images had been stored there and were destroyed, and the couple had not kept any off-site backups.

 The good news was that I still had her images in my archives, and was able to send a replacement to her.
 Though my contractual responsibility for storing your wedding or portrait session does end once you receive the images, I have no intention of deleting these older images.
 However, once events and portraits have been delivered to clients, I do reduce the number of redundant backups that I maintain, so I cannot guarantee that I will still have your images in the future if the need arises.